hoanghuydang/file-permissions-ad/README.md

   - Go back to DC-1, in Active Directory, create a security group called “ACCOUNTANTS”
   - On the “accounting” folder you created earlier, set the following permissions:
   - Folder: “accounting”, Group: “ACCOUNTANTS”, Permissions: “Read/Write
-  - On Client-1, as  "someuser", try to access the accountants folder.
+  - On Client-1, as  buju.mabe, try to access the accountants folder.
 It should fail.
-  - Log out of Client-1 as  "someuser"
+  - Log out of Client-1 as buju.mabe
-  - On DC-1, make "someuser" a member of the “ACCOUNTANTS”  Security Group
+  - On DC-1, make buju.mabe a member of the “ACCOUNTANTS”  Security Group
-  - Sign back into Client-1 as "someuser" and try to access the “accounting” share in \\DC-1\ - Does it work now?
+  - Sign back into Client-1 as buju.mabe and try to access the “accounting” share in \\DC-1\ - Does it work now?

 </p>
 <br />